Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 I loved, loved, loved the many layers to this series.
 Everything just builds from start to finish, book to book.

-It’s hard to say much without giving anything away–especially for mystery novels–but I’ll just say that this book was far from predictable.
+It’s hard to say much without giving anything away–especially for mystery novels–but I’ll just say that all the books were far from predictable.
 There were so many great twists and the big reveals always had me going “say what!?” in surprise.

 I will say, that City of the Lost did drag for me in the middle of the novel when the plot shifted more to character development than the actual mystery.
-Which was fine, because it really helped established the setting for the remainder of the book and the series, but it did feel slower than the first and latter half of the novel.
+Which was fine, because it really helped established the setting for the remainder of the book–and in turn for the series–but it did feel slower than the first and latter half of the novel.
 I never had that problem with A Darkness Absolute however.
 It is a non-stop roller coaster ride from start to finish.

 Like I said above, the small town vibe works extremely well for this series.
 The anticipation of figuring out whodunit when you’ve met everyone is just fabulous for a reader.